-An area of contention around legislation on domestic violence involves expanding the violence against women framework to genderbased violence.
+An area of contention around legislation on domestic violence involves expanding the violence against women framework to gender- based violence.
 At the core of the violence against women (VAW) framework is the understanding that women disproportionately suffer from domestic and intimate partner violence and that men predominantly perpetrate the violence directed against women.7 This report does not question this premise.
 However, the VAW framework does not go far enough to recognize that violence rooted in patriarchy affects a broader spectrum of people whose gender and sexuality do not conform to the gender binary and/or heterosexual norms, which limits or denies remedies and services to some people who are LGBTIQ.
 Using a gender-based violence framework in policies and legislation extends domestic violence protections for LGBTQ people facing violence from same-sex partners, from family members, and in gender diverse relationships.
-Shifting to a gender-based violence lens would not take away protections already in place for cisgender and heterosexual (non-LGBTQ) women who are victims of partner violence, family violence, and other forms of misogyny, afforded to women and girls in a domestic violence legislation if the latter also notably highlights women and girls by categorically mandating domestic violence programs that make them key stakeholders.
-These special protections will be further secured by putting in place protocols and mechanisms aimed and would not detract from an understanding of these forms of violence as manifestations of the culture of patriarchy.
+Shifting to a gender-based violence lens would not take away protections already in place for cisgender and heterosexual (non-LGBTQ) women who are victims of partner violence, family violence, and other forms of misogyny, and would not detract from an understanding of these forms of violence as manifestations of the culture of patriarchy.